Mortgage payoff calculator

 Total interest paid on your loan: $255,088.98

-This information is provided to you on your amortization statement which is what you will see at the time of closing the sale on your home.
-Your lender must provide this for you before you sign your paperwork, so it should not be too much of a surprise to you as to how much you will pay for your home when interest is factored into the cost.
-If you are still unsure, use a mortgage calculator to help you to see what these numbers are for your particular situation.
+This information appears on the amortization statement you will see at the time of closing the sale on your home.
+Your lender must provide it before you sign your paperwork, so how much you will pay for your home once interest is factored in should not come as too much of a surprise.
+If you are still unsure, use a mortgage calculator to see what these numbers are for your particular situation.

-What will likely be a shock to you is just how much you can save if in fact you add that additional payment to your loan.
-If you add just another payment per year of $1264 as in the example above, you could save yourself quite a bit of money.
-Here's how this breaks down for you.
+What likely will shock you is just how much you can save by adding an additional payment to your loan.
+If you add just one more payment per year of $1264, as in the example above, you could save yourself quite a bit of money.
+Here's how it breaks down for you.

 Original mortgage amount: $200,000